textmate/textmate/README.md

 	brew install proctools

+### OS X 10.10 (Yosemite)

+If you are on OS X 10.10 you need to specify sdk manually when running configure.

+       sdk='MacOSX10.10' ./configure

 ## Building from within TextMate

 You should install the [Ninja][NinjaBundle] and [CxxTest][] bundles.
 Both can be installed via _Preferences_ → _Bundles_.